deciduously/blispr/post.md

 }
 ```

 Each variant carries its contents with it.
-As we read our text, each element is going to be converted into the proper type of `Lval`.
-In the simple sense, a string like `"4"` is going to be parsed into `Lval::Num(4)`.
-Now our pogram will understand what this `4` shindig is all about.
+As we read the text each element is going to be converted into the proper type of `Lval`.
+For example, a string like `"4"` is going to be parsed into `Lval::Num(4)`.
+Now this value can be used in the context of a larger evaluation.
 I've also implemented [`fmt::Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) for this type, which is responsible for defining the output string to be finally displayed to the user.
 With the auto-derived `Debug` trait we get something like `Lval::Num(4)`, and with `Display` we just get `4`.

 We have numbers, symbols, functions (two different types of function - more on those later on), and two types of expression list - s-expressions and q-expressions.
 S-expressions will be evaluated as code, looking for a function in the first position, and q-expressions are evaluated as just lists of data.
-The whole program that's read in is going to be one big containing `Lval::Sexpr`, and we just need to evaluate it until we only have a result needing no futher evaluation, either a `Num`, `Sym`, or `Qexpr`.
-As a simple example, `"+ 1 2"` is going to get stored as `Sexpr(Sym("+"), Num("1"), Num("2"))`.
+The whole program that's read in is going to be one big containing `Lval::Sexpr`, and we just need to evaluate it until we only have a result needing no further evaluation, either a `Num`, `Sym`, or `Qexpr`.

+As a simple example, `"+ 1 2"` is going to get stored as `Sexpr(Sym("+"), Num(1), Num(2))`.
+When this `Sexpr` is evaluated, it will first look up `+` in the environment and find a function pointer to the built-in addition function: `Sexpr(Fun(Builtin("+"), Num(1), Num("2")))`.
+Then this `Sexpr` will be evaluated as a function call, yielding `Num(3)`, which cannot be evaluated further.

 This code makes use of the `Box` pointer type, which is a smart pointer to a heap-allocated value.
 Because an `Lval` can hold many different types of data, the size of a given `Lval` is not known at compile-time.
 By only storing pointers to values on the heap, we can build lists of them.
 Because these `Box`es adhere to Rust's ownership and borrowing semantics, Rust is going to manage cleaning them up for us when they are no longer needed.
 This is how we'll manage our memory over the lifetime of the program - with quite a bit less ceremony than the corresponding C!
-If we *move* a `Box<Lval>` into a function during a function call and that function returns a *brand new* `Box<Lval>`, the old one will be detected as no longer in use and dropped automatically at the end of that function.
 To build a new one, we use a constructor.
 For example:

 ```rust
 pub fn lval_num(n: i64) -> Box<Lval> {